avdigi/Warframe-Central/README.md

 </ul>

 ## About
-This application is client-side only developed with React, future plans include adding more trackers for new contnet (Fortuna), a complete server & client solution.<br/>
+This application is client-side only developed with React, future plans include adding more trackers for new content (Fortuna), a complete server & client solution.<br/>
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).<br/>